yanns1/personal-site/blog/thinking-in-terms-of-tools/index.md

+---
-# Thinking in terms of tools
+title: Thinking in terms of tools
+date: June 27, 2020
+description: A way for modeling the world in the purpose of efficiency.
+---

 ## Introduction